syncfusion-content/javascript-docs/js/Grid/Editing.md

 Form Position:

-You can [position](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-formposition "position") an external edit form in the following two ways.
+You can position an external edit form in the following two ways.

 1. Top-right
 2. Bottom left

-This can be achieved by set [`formPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-formposition "formPosition") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings") as "topright" or "bottomleft".
+This can be achieved by setting the [`formPosition`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings-formposition "formPosition") property of [`editSettings`](http://help.syncfusion.com/js/api/ejgrid#members:editsettings "editSettings") as "topright" or "bottomleft".

 The following code example describes the above behavior.